Emersonandrey11/BareSTM32/readme.md

 #### .text files

-The information inside .data files are:
+The information inside .text files are:

 - Executable code